zhangh276/Fish-Ig-seq-Analysis-Pipeline/README.md

 ## Reproducibility

-The same standardized computational workflow was applied to the newly generated zebrafish Ig-seq data and to the previously published Ig-seq datasets reanalysed in the study.
+The same standardized computational workflow was applied to the zebrafish Ig-seq data and to the previously published human/mouse/trout Ig-seq datasets reanalysed in the study.

 This repository provides: